Saturday, 4 April 2026

-If you're having trouble switching languages on your device, I've got you covered.
-Here is exactly how to change the audio track in dual-audio movies on Android using the native player, VLC, and MX Player.
+If you're stuck listening to the wrong language, here is exactly how to change the audio track using Samsung's native video player, VLC, and MX Player.

 What is a Dual-Audio Movie File?